EddieUTRGV/Emotional-Reactions-to-the-COVID-19-Epidemic-from-Religious-Backgrounds-and-Education-Levels/README.md

-# Emotional Reactions to the COVID-19 Epidemic from Religious Backgrounds and Education Levels
+# Emotional Reactions to the COVID-19 Epidemic from Religious Backgrounds

 Do Spiritual Practicioners have an association to the frequency of people who perceived the COVID-19 epidemic as a legitimate issue.